Sun-Deep/301-Days-Of-Code/README.md

 # I've joined the #301DaysOfCode Challenge.

-I, meera menon joined this challenge today, 4th june 2020 and just forked the repo from benjaminspark
+I, Sandeep Pokhrel joined this challenge today, 4th june 2020 and just forked the repo from benjaminspark

 ## Contents
 * [Rules](rules.md)